semirke/micro/runtime/help/options.md

    it doesn't highlight newly added trailing whitespaces that naturally occur while typing text.
 It highlights only nasty forgotten trailing whitespaces.

-	default value: `false`

-* `incsearch`: enable incremental search in "Find" prompt (matching as you type).
+* `ignorecase`: perform case-insensitive searches.

 	default value: `true`

-* `ignorecase`: perform case-insensitive searches.

-	default value: `off`

 * `indentchar`: sets the indentation character.
+This will not be inserted into files; it is only a visual indicator that whitespace is present.
+If set to a printing character, it functions as a subset of the "show invisibles" setting available in many other text editors.
+The color of this character is determined by the `indent-char` field in the current theme rather than the default text color.

-	default value: ` `
+	default value: ` ` (space)

 * `infobar`: enables the line at the bottom of the editor where messages are printed.
 This option is `global only`.

-	default value: `on`
+	default value: `true`

 * `keepautoindent`: when using autoindent, whitespace is added for you.
-This option determines if when you move to the next line without any insertions the whitespace that was added should be deleted.
-By default the autoindent whitespace is deleted if the line was left empty.
+This option determines if when you move to the next line without any insertions the whitespace that was added should be deleted to remove trailing whitespace.
+By default, the autoindent whitespace is deleted if the line was left empty.

-	default value: `off`
+	default value: `false`

 * `keymenu`: display the nano-style key menu at the bottom of the screen.
 Note that ToggleKeyMenu is bound to `Alt-g` by default and this is displayed in the statusline.
 To disable the key binding, bind `Alt-g` to `None`.

+	default value: `false`

+* `matchbrace`: underline matching braces for '()', '{}', '[]' when the cursor
+   is on a brace character.

+    default value: `true`

+* `mkparents`: if a file is opened on a path that does not exist, the file cannot be saved because the parent directories don't exist.
+This option lets micro automatically create the parent directories in such a situation.

-	default value: `off`
+    default value: `false`

-* `mouse`: whether to enable mouse support.
+* `mouse`: mouse support.
 When mouse support is disabled, usually the terminal will be able to access mouse events which can be useful if you want to copy from the terminal instead of from micro (if over ssh for example, because the terminal has access to the local clipboard and micro